danialgoodwin/dev/topic/vim-cheat-sheet.md

     `viwp` to paste over current word (v to visual mode, iw to select current word, p to paste) `ciw` to swap current word with word in clipboard

+    `ctrl+ww` to switch between panes in a single window

 ## Getting started ##